Light as a control signal.

 Fermeate's hardware is an external unit.
 It connects through ports your tanks already have.
 There is no vessel modification and no process interruption to annoy your operators and engineers for installation.

 The module is designed for industrial scale.
-The module to provide optogenetics capability for a 100,000-liter bioreactor is roughly the size of a water heater.
+The module to provide optogenetics capability for a 100,000-liter bioreactor is roughly the size of a 125-gallon water heater.
 No need to change floor plans either.

 Bioreactor capacity: 100,000L